 Daily route map

 The New Scheduler displays an automatically generated route map when you drag the task over to the technician.
 Map points are numbered from the first appointment of the day to the last, showing the most efficient route to be taken when travelling from one task to the next.
+Make sure all the properties are geocoded in order for the map routing to display in the scheduler

 Add categories to your appointments to help distinguish between certain appointments.
 An example of this might be telling you straight away which appointments are 'Flexible' or 'Not Booked'.